markandgo/autoEaseFactor/README.md

 setting this to false (though saving mental load on each review is the primary benefit of this add-on, so I would recommend you leave this true if you can).

-## <a href="http://YesOrNo.py" rel="nofollow">YesOrNo.py</a>
+## Two Button Mode
 Hard and easy add more choices that delay reviews and make you responsible for determing your ideal ease rating.
 The ease factor algorithm adjusts ease for you, so you just need to choose either "Again" or "Good" on any given card.

-The <a href="http://YesOrNo.py" rel="nofollow">YesOrNo.py</a> addon changes
-your options to Pass/Fail to help streamline your self evaluation, similar to low-key Anki and ja dark's work that inspired it.
+The Two-Button file in the addon changes your options to Pass/Fail to help streamline your self evaluation, similar to low-key Anki and ja dark's work that inspired it.

-I suggest that you use the YesOrNo addon and that you disable *Show next review time above answer buttons* in Tools &gt; Preferences...
+I suggest that you use the TwoButton addon and that you disable *Show next review time above answer buttons* in Tools &gt; Preferences...
-Seeing the next review times will just distract you from studying.
+The next review times are misleading, they don't take into account the adjustments from this add-on and can distract you from studying.

 If you just want to try this out, but you're worried about losing all the ease factors you've built up so far, the latest version lets you export a deck's current ease factors and re-import them later.